MDK-Packs/Documentation/Generic_Debug/README.md

 ### Event Statistics

 You can add start and stop events to your source code to collect information about execution counts and times.
 If you are using a ULINKplus debug adapter, information can also include voltage, current and total charge (Q) consumed.
-Individual and aggregate times are provided.
+Individual and aggregate times are provided in the [**Event Statistics**](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_evr_stat.htm) window.
 This information will be collected between the start and stop event tags including the execution of any exception handlers or program branches.

 - **Start:** The basic function call is EventStartX(slot) and EventStartX(slot, v1, v2)
 - **Stop:** The basic function call is EventStopX(slot) and EventStopX(slot, v1, v2)